-Below is a sample demand letter in a car insurance claim where the claimant suffered somewhat minor soft tissue injuries.
-The person making the claim has just over $1,000 in medical bills—missed a few days of work, and was also forced to miss out on a special event because of lingering pain caused by the car accident.
-(Get the basics on writing a car accident settlement demand letter.).
+This is a sample demand letter for an auto collision claim involving minor soft tissue injuries.
+The person making the claim has just over $1,000 in medical bills, missed a few days of work, and also had to skip a special event because of lingering pain caused by the collision.
+(Get the basics on writing a car accident settlement demand letter.)

 Example Demand Letter